As you know if you’ve stopped by lately, I’ve been reflecting on the good things.

 - We study people.
 Notice their posture, tone of voice, mannerisms, and facial expression.
 Did her hand just shake a little as she told you that everything was “fine”?
 Did a hint of anger slide across his face—just for a moment—as he told you it was “no biggie”?
 The more you notice, the less time you’ll spend second-guessing their feelings and intentions.

 - We always look for ways to improve.
 If a conversation doesn’t go well, consider why.
 Don’t beat yourself up.
 It’s not true that you are “no good with people.”
 People skills take practice.
 I couldn’t get as many people to open up two decades ago as I can now.
 The more you practice, the better you’ll get.

 Alisa Bowman has worked with more than two dozen authors on well over 30 titles, many of which she can’t talk about due to legal and privacy reasons.
 Her two most recent books hit bookstores in January: The Joy of Half a Cookie (about how mindfulness can help you overcome your struggles with food) and Outsmarting Alzheimer’s.
-She’s currently working on a historical memoir.
-Under her own name, she’s written for AARP, Prevention, Parents, Reader’s Digest, Family Circle, and many other publications about topics ranging from millennials and marriage to medicinal pot to tech gadgets for dogs.
-You can connect with her on Facebook and Twitter (@alisabowman).
+Under her own name, she’s written a memoir about marriage and articles for AARP, Prevention, Parents, Reader’s Digest, Family Circle, and many other publications about topics ranging from millennials and marriage to medicinal pot to tech gadgets for dogs.